Sheeted Clastic Dikes in the Megaflood Region

 Eastern Washington is criss-crossed by more than a dozen mapped thrust faults of the Yakima Fold Belt as well as older structures such as the Hite Fault (Schuster and others, 1997).
 Sheeted clastic dikes intrude folded and faulted basalt flows and interbeds at Umapine, Touchet, Rattlesnake Hills, Horse Heaven Hills, Alder Ridge, Gable Mountain, Cecil, and elsewhere.
 While some studies, notably Camp and others (2017, Fig. 50) and Reidel and others (2021, Fig 8.), suggest a link between faults and dikes, my own field work suggests the link is tenuous.
 I have traversed the post-basalt sedimentary sections preserved atop many of the fault-bounded ridges, finding fewer and smaller dikes near mapped Quaternary faults than in sections located far from them.
 For example, no sheeted dikes were identified in the Plio-Pleistocene section preserved at the crest of the Saddle Mountains anticline.
 Similarly, a 20 km traverse through the gullied and fault-bounded Smyrna Bench revealed only a few small dikes below the elevation of Missoula flooding.
 I surveyed the 150 m-thick section of Ringold Fm over 20 km at White Bluffs, finding clusters of dikes in sandy flood deposits and a few isolated dikes in the underlying Ringold.
 The portion of the bluffs surveyed lies along the strike of the Gable Mountain fault.
 Likewise, I found few dikes in scattered exposures of the same section at Frenchman Hills and neighboring Royal Slope.
 Plio-Pleistocene sediments exposed over several kilometers in lower Lind Coulee near a fault trenching site (West and Shaffer, 1988) are devoid of dikes.
 No dikes were observed in diatomaceous lacustrine strata exposed in an active mine located off the Beverley-Burke Road near the Frenchman Hills fault.
 No dikes are present in a fine-grained interbed cut by the Arlington-Shutler Butte Fault west of Arlington, OR.
 Read more about a roadside exposure of the fault HERE.

 The presence of silt skins, leakoff halos, rodent burrows, minimal wetland soil indicators, and numerous brittle fractures in Touchet Bed sections suggest that a thick, well-drained, and ice-free vadose zone was reestablished each time floodwaters drained from the landscape.
-The field evidence hints at an unstable, wet-over-dry-over-wet condition that promoted brittle fracture just below the surface.
+The field evidence hints at a wet-over-dry-over-wet condition that promoted brittle fracture just below the surface.
 Brittle fractures initiated between the base of the flood and top of the water table served as entry points for hydraulic injection through the vadose zone.
 The Pleistocene water table certainly fell during inter-flood periods, apparently returning to a position approximating the modern water table.
 Streambanks then and now reside well below the top surfaces of benches composed of flood deposits.

 Radar Imaging of Dikes in the Subsurface